 Student Farm at Penn State

 The Student Farm at Penn State was established in the spring of 2016.
 Our one-acre diversified vegetable farm is currently located at the intersection of Fox Hollow Road and Big Hollow Road.
+In our first growing season, student inerns grew over 10,000 pounds of produce and 34 different crops for the Penn State community!

 Frequently Asked Questions